 Margaret A Alexander was born in 1876, in Davis, Utah, United States.
-She married Alfred B Putnam on 21 September 1894, in Hooper, Weber, Utah Territory, United States.
-She died before 1900, in Salt Lake, Utah, United States, at the age of 23.
+She married Alfred B Putnam on 21 September 1894, in Hooper, Weber, Utah, United States.
+She died before 1900, in Salt Lake, Utah, United States.